Talonflame: Conception and design

-Talonflame is an avian Pokémon, classified in-game as the "Scorching Pokémon" and classified as a Fire and Flying-type Pokémon.
+Talonflame is an avian Pokémon, classified in-game as the "Scorching Pokémon" and as a Fire and Flying-type Pokémon.
 It evolves from Fletchinder, a bird Pokémon of the same type, which evolves from the Pokémon Fletchling.
 Unlike its later forms, Fletchling has no Fire type, instead being Normal and Flying like many previous regional bird Pokémon.
 Talonflame's design is believed to be influenced by raptors; notably the peregrine falcon, due to its speed and body shape, and the secretary bird because of its kicking move when performing Brave Bird.
+When comparing Talonflame to real life birds, Carpenter Nature Center executive director Jennifer Vieth noted it was likely faster than the world's current fastest bird, the peregrine falcon, travelling at 310 mph compared to the falcon's 248 mph.
+Vieth speculated that if Talonflame existed in the real world, it would likely injure itself if it missed catching its prey because of its flight speed, comparing this attribute to other real birds of prey.
 Its English name derives from a combination of the words "talon" and "flame".
+When Talonflame flies, it drops embers from its wings, and its feathers have been used by firefighters to create fire-proof uniforms.
+It is a fast Pokémon, reaching over 300 mph speeds.

-Talonflame's signature ability is Gale Wind, which causes any Flying-type moves to go before an opponent's move regardless of who is faster.
-In Pokémon X and Y, this ability has no limitations connected to how much health Talonflame has.
-This was changed in Pokémon Sun and Moon; starting with these games, Talonflame only gets priority if it has max health.
-An alternative ability it has is called Flame Body, which has two effects: in battle, if a Pokémon makes contact with an attack to Talonflame, that Pokémon has a chance to be burned, halving the damage of future attacks and doing damage each turn to them.
-Out of battle, Flame Body causes eggs held by the player's character to be hatched faster if a Pokémon with Flame Body is in the party.
-Moves Talonflame uses include Brave Bird, a high-power attack that does a percentage of the damage done to the opponent to itself, Acrobatics, an attack made more powerful if Talonflame is not holding an item, and Tailwind, a technique that gives it and any ally Pokémon doubled speed.
-When Talonflame flies, it drops embers from its wings, and its wings have been used by firefighters to create fire-proof uniforms.
-It is a particularly fast Pokémon, reaching over 300 mph speeds.
+Talonflame's signature ability is Gale Wings, which Flying-type moves to take priority over other Pokémon's moves.
+In Pokémon Sun and Moon, this ability functions differently, stipulating that Talonflame only gets priority if it has max health.
+It has an alternative ability called Flame Body, which has two effects: in battle, if a Pokémon makes contact with an attack to Talonflame, that Pokémon has a chance to be burned, halving the damage of future attacks and doing damage to them each turn.
+Out of battle, Flame Body causes eggs held by the player's character to hatch faster.
+Talonflame can learn moves such as Brave Bird, a high-power attack that does a recoil damage, Acrobatics, an attack made more powerful if Talonflame is not holding an item, and Tailwind, a technique that gives it and any ally Pokémon doubled speed.